CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-multi-factor-authentication-to-centurylink-control-portal.md

 ![OneLogin Add App](../images/onelogin-add-app.png)
 5. In the search field, type "onelogin saml" and select the first app that shows up.
 It should be called "OneLogin SAML Test (IdP)".
 ![OneLogin SAML Test](../images/onelogin-saml-test.png)
-6. Rename this app to "CenturyLink Cloud Control Portal" and click the "Save" button.
+6. Rename this app to "Lumen Cloud Control Portal" and click the "Save" button.
 ![OneLogin SAML Test](../images/onelogin-app-rename.png)
 7. Now, on the "Configuration" tab, enter the URL you copied from Step 2 in the section above into the "SAML Consumer URL" field.
 Optionally, you may provide other values in the additional fields if you know them.
 (You will find the Single Logout URL also available on the Control Portal page from Step 2 above.)
 ![OneLogin SAML Test](../images/onelogin-saml-url.png)